Chester and Holyhead Railway: Financial problems

 The LNWR offered at length an advance of £250,000 to finish the works and lease the railway.
 The arrangement was to last seven years, and the LNWR guaranteed 4% on the debentures.
-However the lease needed Parliamentary authorisation, and the GWR made it clear it would demand running powers, which frightened the LNWR off.
+However the lease needed parliamentary authorisation, and the GWR made it clear it would demand running powers, which frightened the LNWR off.
 Now Samuel Peto joined the board and personally funded debenture payments that the C&HR was otherwise unable to meet.
 He was elected Chairman on 12 February 1851.
 Peto's impeccable record resulted in renewed confidence in the money markets, and preference shares were suddenly oversubscribed.

 Nevertheless, it was only in the half-year ending 31 December 1854 that the company made a net profit, and this allowed a small dividend on the first preference shares only.
 The financial position of the company was one of continuing indebtedness, in fact dependency on the LNWR, and the LNWR decided that the time had come to bring the matter to a head.
 The C&HR would be worked as part of the LNWR system, paying the C&HR shareholders 1% above its own working expenses rate after an initial period.
 The arrangement was to start on 1 July 1856.

 Full acquisition of the C&HR was now inevitable, but the C&HR needed to negotiate renewal of the steamer service and the mail contract.
 The contract would have onerous obligations and heavy penalties at a time when actual operation was dependent on the goodwill of the LNWR, and the C&HR forbore to complete the agreement.

-The Chester and Holyhead Railway Act of 23 July 1858 allowed the financial support of the C&HR by the LNWR and enabled contractual arrangements, but did not require them.
+The Chester and Holyhead Railway Act 1858 (21 & 22 Vict. c. cxxx) of 23 July 1858 allowed the financial support of the C&HR by the LNWR and enabled contractual arrangements, but did not require them.
 Activation of these clauses would allow running powers for competing companies, and the LNWR declined to enter into that, leaving the C&HR still in suspense.
 The C&HR decided to apply for powers to merge with any other company whatever, and this finally forced the LNWR's hand into full amalgamation.
 This took effect on 1 January 1859.
-(The C&HR Company remained in existence until it was dissolved by the LNWR (Additional Powers) Act of 21 July 1879.)
+The Chester and Holyhead Railway Company remained in existence until it was dissolved by the London and North-western Railway (Additional Powers) Act 1879 (42 & 43 Vict. c. cxlii) of 21 July 1879.